A Look at the Different Types of Eyelash Extensions

 Thankfully, times have changed, and we put in a lot of work behind the scenes to make sure that the premade fans in our store are the BEST.
 They are lightweight so cause no damage to the natural lashes.

-They are heat bonded, so when you pick them up and dip them in the glue, there is no excess of any product, and they are still able to wrap around the natural lash like you made the fan yourself.
+They are bonded with the tiniest amount of glue just so that they don't fall apart, but this doesn't add any weight and still gives you amazing retention.
+This means that when you pick them up and dip them in the glue, there is no excess of any product, and they are still able to wrap around the natural lash like you made the fan yourself.
 They also speed up treatment time MASSIVELY, so you can do more clients, in the same amount of time or less!

 We know the lash world can feel like a constant slurry of new information and terminology sometimes, so we hope that this has helped you decide what your ultimate favourite types of eyelash extensions are, and has maybe also made you want to branch out a little bit!